MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XLII-Rural-BusinessCooperative-Service-Rural-Utilities-Service-Department-Agriculture/part-4280-Loans-Grants/subpart-B-Rural-Energy-America-Program/subjectgroup-ECFR6f03b8acc51c503-Renewable-Energy-System-Energy-Efficiency-Improvement-Guaranteed-Loans/section-4280.129.md

 (2) Land acquisition.

-(3) Routine lender fees, as described in § 4279.120(a) of this chapter.
+(3) Routine lender fees, as described in § 4279.120 (c) of this chapter.

 (4) Energy Assessments, Energy Audits, technical reports, business plans, and Feasibility Studies completed and acceptable to the Agency, except if any portion was financed by any other Federal or State grant or payment assistance, including, but not limited to, a REAP Energy Assessment or Energy Audit, or REDA grant.